M27 Infantry Automatic Rifle: M38 SDMR

 The M38 Squad Designated Marksman rifle (M38 SDMR) is essentially the same as the M27 IAR and retains its selective fire capabilities.
 The only difference is that it is fitted with a Leupold TS-30A2 Mark 4 MR/T 2.5-8x36mm variable power scope, the same optic fitted on the Mk 12 Special Purpose Rifle.
 Although certain selected M27s had been employed as marksman rifles since 2016, the M38 version uses an optic with greater magnification.
 The naming of the M38 followed a similar convention to the M27, being named after the 3rd Battalion, 8th Marines unit that tested the rifle.

 By April 2018, fielding to all three Marine expeditionary forces had been completed.
 One M38 marksman version, fitted with a scope and QDSS suppressor, is to be fielded per infantry squad to engage targets out to 600 meters.
 Full operational capability is planned for September 2018.

 M27 RWK

-The M27 Reconnaissance Weapons Kit (RWK) is a variant of the M27 with an 11-inch barrel used by US Recon Marines in a demand for "shorter barreled URG" for close quarter combat.
+The M27 Reconnaissance Weapons Kit (RWK) is a variant of the M27 with an 11 inch barrel used by US Recon Marines in a demand for "shorter barreled URG" for close quarters combat.